-When it comes to enjoying panoramic views of the city, the free option is from the 45th floor observatories at the Tokyo Metropolitan Government Buildings in Shinjuku where, one a clear day, you can even see Mt Fuji.
+When it comes to basking in panoramic views of the city, the best free option is from the 45th floor observatories at the Tokyo Metropolitan Government Buildings in Shinjuku where, on a clear day, you can see distant and dramatic Mt Fuji.
 Culture vultures will enjoy the Meiji-jingu, or Meiji Shrine, arguably Japan’s most beautiful Shinto shrine, and there’s also the majestic Imperial Palace, located in the centre of the city, and which is home to one of Tokyo’s most notable landmarks.
-Also on your list should be Tokyo’s oldest temple, Asakusa Kannon, is in the historic district of Asakusa which is one of the few areas in the city where old traditions remain.
-If you want to stock up on inexpensive souvenirs, Nakamise is the first place to go for Japanese fans, paper lanterns, solar powered money cats, and Japanese doll key rings, with Akihabara or “Electric Town” next.
+Also on your list should be Tokyo’s oldest temple, Asakusa Kannon, which is in the historic district of Asakusa and one of the few areas in the city where old traditions remain.
+If you want to stock up on inexpensive souvenirs, Nakamise is the first place to go for Japanese fans, paper lanterns, solar powered money cats, and Japanese doll key rings, with Akihabara or “Electric Town” the next best bet.
 Eating is also a serious business in Japan, and with many Tokyoites leading hectic lifestyles, eating out for lunch has become almost as popular as eating out for dinner – and a cheap option.
 Conveyor-belt sushi eateries and department store food halls are also a good choice, while other havens for inexpensive food such as ramen, yakitori and tempura can be found at markets, temples and shrines.